Today is 5-25-2022. Uvalde, Texas was yesterday.

 We just had a scare.
 Shannon and I attended Benjamin's kindergarten graduation today.
 We were finished in the auditorium and the students began to pair up with their families in the audience and return to their classes.

 Two adults started to shout and began a loud fistfight while screaming at each other.
 Rapid blows came hard and fast, and a nearby constable quickly moved towards the scene - right in front of me.
+Every parent began to rush to the exists.

 Benjamin squeezed my hand firmly.
 The crowd swayed with the fight to the left, then right, as other adults moved forward to break up the fight.